-Sometimes a tooth is too severely decayed, fractured, or otherwise compromised for a specialist doctor like Dr. Kimberlee J. Karey to effectively treat it with a root canal.
+Sometimes a tooth is too severely decayed, fractured, or otherwise compromised for a specialist dentist like Dr. Kimberlee J. Karey to effectively treat it with a root canal.
 In these rare and severe cases, she will often advocate extracting whatever remains of the tooth’s root to start the process of replacing it with a dental bridge restoration.

 Aftercare measures often include a prescription for any necessary pain medication or antibiotics to help speed the recovery process and alleviate lingering pain.
 These medications will need to be taken at the appropriate dosages and times for maximum, safe effect.